moclam1905/CocktailRecipes/memory_bank/activeContext.md

 - Compose Material for pull-to-refresh ✅
 - Hilt Navigation for navigation ✅
 - Animation libraries for smooth transitions ✅
-- WorkManager for background processing (planned)
+- WorkManager for background processing ✅
+- Timber for logging ✅

 ## Implementation Notes
 - The TheCocktailDB API endpoints: